 This Overnight Eggs Benedict Casserole with homemade Hollandaise sauce is perfect for Christmas morning or Sunday brunch.
 Just a few minutes of prep work the night before and you can have a delicious breakfast ready without any stress in the morning.

 Eggs Benedict is one of my favorite foods in the world.
 Whenever I order it or make it, I get it with crispy bacon instead of the usual Canadian bacon, it’s just my preference.
 I even made a healthier version using turkey bacon and eggs whites with a yogurt based hollandaise.
 I think no matter how you make it, it is fabulous.
 I have yet to post a traditional Eggs Benedict recipe, but this Overnight Eggs Benedict Casserole might be even better!
 Pieces of English muffin, eggs, cream (or milk), and bacon mixed together and then topped with freshly made Hollandaise sauce, I think it’s the most perfect breakfast in the world!

 Do you serve something special on Christmas morning?
-I would love for you to tell me what it is?
-Oh, wow, I just realized Christmas Eve is two weeks from tomorrow!
+I would love for you to tell me what!
+If you need some more ideas Here are a few more Christmas morning recipes:

 - 6 English muffins, torn or chopped into small pieces

 - 1 pound bacon, chopped into 1 inch pieces and cooked until crispy (substitute chopped ham or Canadian bacon if desired)